 The Snowy Monaro Rural Land Use Strategy has adopted an evidence-based approach to managing rural land within the region.
-Council's Strategic Planning staff have worked with key stakeholders, including Councillors and government agencies and held over two months of community engagement to prepare Version 1 of the Strategy.
-Version 1 of the Strategy was exhibited from October 2020 to February 2021, with considerable community engagement and feedback on the Strategy.
+Council's Strategic Planning staff have worked with key stakeholders, including Councillors and government agencies and the community to development and refine this Strategy.